Interactive Fluid Simulation

 Vortex stretching and tilting plays a crucial role in the cascade from laminar to turbulent flow.
 For visual effects, authors can inject pseudo-turbulence a priori.
 This simulation includes vortex stretching and tilting by computing spatial gradients of velocity, but games may elect to omit those terms if they inject turbulence artificially.

 To handle stratified fluids and multiple fluids with different densities the simulation must handle baroclinic generation of vorticity.
 In principle that requires knowing both density and pressure gradients, but this simulation assumes pressure gradients come from hydrostatic equilibrium.
+The simulation includes a combustion model which generates heat that feeds the baroclinic generator to create fire and smoke plumes.

 A particle strength exchange (PSE) approach facilitates computing viscous and thermal diffusion, thereby avoiding a need to compute high-order spatial gradients using a grid.